 For now, it’s time to move on to our second point that focusses on the nitty-gritty of “creating the knowledgebase”.

-While creating the perfect knowledgebase article is not something you learn in a day, here are some tips that can help you craft a good one:
+While creating the perfect knowledgebase article is not something you learn in a day, here are some steps that can help you craft a good one:

 Understanding the profile of your audience is key to the success of your documentation.
 By profile, we mean understanding the nature of the problems faced by your audience.
 For instance, let’s say your are creating an online guide for a new software launched by your company.
 The first thing to do would be to analyze the profile of your potential customer.
 Some key questions to ask while doing this are: